 The Part I examination consists of five 3-hour examinations (one for each of your outline papers) and one long essay, for Themes and Sources, which is submitted in the January of your second year.

 The Part II examination comprises three or four 3-hour examinations (depending on whether you offer a dissertation) and one long essay.
 For each Part II Specified Subject, you take one paper and answer three questions.
 Part II Special Subjects are examined by means of a Long Essay and a three-hour examination on 'gobbets' taken from the set sources.
 For the Historical Argument and Practice examination, you sit one paper and answer only one question.

-The compulsory Themes and Sources Long Essay constitutes an examination paper, submitted in the January before Part I. Optional Part II Dissertations are submitted at the beginning of the Easter Term.
+Optional Part II Dissertations are submitted at the beginning of the Easter Term.
 The compulsory Part II Special Subject Long Essay is submitted at the beginning of the Easter Term.
-Candidates are therefore examined in both parts of the Tripos partly on work done outside the examination room.

-- How to revise for Part I (link to CARET skills website - Cambridge University only)
+- How to revise for Part I - practical tips for revision and exam technique (Cambridge University only)

 - Past examination papers (Cambridge University only)

 - The Faculty's policy on the retention of examinations data (Cambridge University only)